drreddy/tedtalks-similarity-index/README.md

 Ted Similarity Index
 ==

 > This is just a proof of concept app.
-I believe a ted talk is nothing but a text manuscript of content.
-We can actually use the manuscripts of ted talks to compare them using nlp and then use the comparision score as a metric.
+I believe a ted talk's context can be broken down using nothing but the text presnet in the subtitles .
+We can actually use the subtitles of ted talks to compare them using nlp and then use the comparision score as a metric.
 So with this idea, I have created this proof of concept [app](http://ted-sim-index.rajeev-reddy.com/).

-The main basis for comparing the manuscripts are the individual important features present in the manuscripts.
+The main basis for comparing the subtitles are the individual important features present in the subtitles.

 ## [App's Working Screenshot](https://db.tt/bbqWzHLZ)